istio/cni/test/README.md

 The "mason" component of istio/test-infra has been modified to create GKE clusters with the [network policy](https://cloud.google.com/kubernetes-engine/docs/how-to/network-policy) feature enabled which is a requirement for GKE to enable the CNI network-plugin in the installed kubelets.
 This has already been merged into istio/test-infra.
+The GKE network policy is enabled by "mason" for prow jobs that call "mason_client" with `--type=gke-e2e-test-latest` (a.k.a. resource type).

 ## Test Execution